f5/otel-arrow-adapter/README.md

 A validation of the compression ratio stability is also part of the objectives.
 This validation will be performed on production data (see [Help us](#tests-and-benchmarks-on-real-production-data) section).

-## Security

-A thread model is being defined [WIP] (untrusted input data, what can go wrong at the protocol level, during the encoding or decoding phases, ...).
-Below the main risks identified so far:
-- invalid, or compromised inputs causing security or reliability issues.
-- very large input data causing denial of service.
-- high cardinality data causing dictionary overflow (over multiple messages).
-- ...
-TBD

-Check this issue for complementary information: https://github.com/open-telemetry/opentelemetry-specification/issues/1891

 ## Help us!